jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 1.0.1.
 Install VirtualBox
 1.0.2.
 Install Vagrant
 2.0.
 Vagrant Virtual Machine Setup
 2.0.1.
-Virtual Machine Setup
+Download the Makahiki Source Code
 2.0.2.
-Download the Makahiki Source Code
-2.0.3.
-Copy Setup Files
-2.0.4.
 Download the Base Virtual Machine
 2.1.
 Set up Makahiki in the Virtual Machine
 2.1.1.
 Start the Virtual Machine and Run the Provisioning Script 2.1.2.
 Connect to the Vagrant Virtual Machine with SSH 2.1.3.
 Download the Makahiki Source Code
 2.1.4.
-Apply .bashrc Changes
+Environment Variables Verification
 2.1.5.
-Set Up the "makahiki" Virtual Environment 2.1.6.
-PostgreSQL Configuration
+PostgreSQL Configuration Verification
 2.1.7.
 Install Dependencies With Pip
 2.1.8.
 Environment Variables Configuration
 2.1.9.
 Initialize Makahiki
 2.1.10.
 Start the Server
 2.1.11.
 Update the Makahiki Instance
-Appendix A. Notes on Log Files
-Appendix B. Vagrant Commands
+Appendix A. Vagrant Commands
-Appendix C. Re-Provisioning Vagrant
+Appendix B. Re-Provisioning Vagrant
-Appendix D. Configure the RAM of the Virtual Machine
+Appendix C. Configure the RAM of the Virtual Machine
 -------------------------------------------------------------------------------

 0.0.
 Introduction